Mostly Sunny, With A High Near 83

 Today

 Mostly sunny, with a high near 83.
-Light and variable wind becoming west 8 to 13 mph in the afternoon.
+Light west wind increasing to 5 to 10 mph in the morning.

 Tonight